SECURE FILE SHARING AND STORAGE

 - Backblaze is a major player in the field, with many options, including end-to-end encryption.
 If you want the best security with Backblaze, you have to pay attention and enable that feature.
 Their terminology for end-to-end encryption is sloppy.
 I have seen them call it "Private Key" and "Private Encryption Key" and

 - Apple could read files stored in iCloud for years and years.
-However, as of iOS version 16.3 some (not all) files can be stored in iCloud in a way that Apple can not read them.
+However, as of iOS version 16.3 (released in 2022) some (not all) files can be stored in iCloud in a way that Apple can not read them.
+When Apple can read your files it is called "Standard Data Protection".
+When they can not, it is called "Advanced Data Protection".
+Some types of data that Apple can always read are your Contacts, Calendar and iCloud Mail.
+Some data you can store such that Apple can not read: Health data, iCloud Drive, Messages in iCloud and Photos.
+Much more about Apple below.